Mount

 2. Complex Mounting with Sequential Animations

-This example demonstrates a more advanced usage of <Mount>
+This example demonstrates a more advanced usage of <Mount> with multiple animated properties and sequential animations.

 How It Works: